Canyoning in Valsesia Piedmont

 Canyoning (known as canyoneering in the U.S.) consists in traveling in canyons using a variety of techniques that may include other outdoor activities such as walking, scrambling, climbing, jumping, abseiling (rapelling), and/or swimming.

 The school supplies wet suits, helmet, life-jacket, jackets.
-Please bring trekking shoes, a swimming costume, a wool T-shirt and all that you need for the shower.
+Please bring trekking shoes, a swimming dress, a technical T-shirt and all that you need for the shower.

 History of canyoning